 Unless otherwise required by law, MIT will not share library circulation records and other records that identify the intellectual pursuits of a student, even within the Institute.

 Inspection of Education Records

 Students have the right to inspect and review their education records.
 Requests to inspect records can be submitted to the Registrar's Office.
-MIT does not maintain education records in any one central office but the Registrar’s Office will provide contact details of the appropriate official in each office to the requesting student.
-Requests for access will receive a response within 45 days and the student will be notified of the time and place where the records may be inspected.
+MIT does not maintain education records in any one central office, but the Registrar’s Office will provide contact details of the appropriate official in each office to the requesting student.
+Requests for access will receive a response within forty-five days, and the student will be notified of the time and place where the records may be inspected.

 - Confidential letters of recommendation if the student has waived the right of access in writing

 - Records of Institute faculty and staff members that are made for, and restricted to, their personal use